-In October of 2020 the CDC dropped their No Sail Order which prohibited cruise lines for sailing and issued a Conditional Sailing Order (CSO).
+In October of 2020, the CDC dropped their No Sail Order which prohibited cruise lines from sailing and issued a Conditional Sailing Order (CSO).
 This CSO gave cruise lines a number of changes to put in place and then required they run Simulated Voyages (test cruises) so the CDC could verify things were being done properly.

 - If 98% of passengers and 95% of crew are vaccinated, ships do not need to complete Simulated Voyages.